Picture taken in the V. P. Mishin Cosmonautics Laboratory at the Moscow Aviation Institute (MAI) on January 12, 2012.

 WHAT I WRITE ABOUT

-More recently, my work has gravitated into global history — including, in particular, to South Asia and Africa — with an interest in histories of technoscientific infrastructures in the postcolonial world.
+More recently, my work has gravitated into global histories — including, in particular, to South Asia and Africa — with an interest in histories of technoscientific infrastructures in the postcolonial world.
 Some of this new work focuses on the ways in which the ground infrastructure of the space program has disenfranchised, disturbed, or dislocated communities across the globe in the guise of Cold War scientific internationalism.
 See forthcoming book from MIT Press.

 I have also written extensively on cultures of secrecy in Soviet society.
 See my recent article on Soviet secrecy published by the American Historical Review.